 Remembering: October 2010-December 2011.
 What a beautiful and horribly difficult this season of my life was…and not just for me.
-This was difficult on my husband and my children, as well.
+This was difficult for my husband and my children, as well.
 Our journey to bringing home Jude was one of the most sanctifying events of my life, personally.

 This year, 2018, marks 6 years our son has been with us.
 This means he has been with us one year longer than he was with his “brown mommy.”
 My heart almost bursts with this knowledge.